• Skip to primary navigation

 The true secret of pasta with la Genovese ragu is the long and very slow cooking of the ragu.
 This is the only way to get the classic brown colour of the sauce, onions that are almost like jam and meat that will melt in your mouth.
 Obviously, every Neapolitan family has its own recipe with slightly different quantities and ingredients.

-I have to say this ragu was one of the best I have ever eaten!
-It’s so worth the time it takes to make.
+I have to say this beef ragu was one of the best I have ever eaten!
+It's so worth the time it takes to make.
 I have eaten it in Naples and, obviously made it myself!
 Of course, this is not a dish you can cook any day of the week.
-But, it’s perfect for Sunday lunches and special occasions.
+It has a long cooking time.
+But, it's perfect for Sunday lunches and special occasions.
 I hope you’ll give it a try!

-If you do try this La Genovese pasta recipe, I’d love to hear what you think.
+If you do try this pasta alla Genovese recipe, I’d love to hear what you think.
 Please write a comment here on the blog or post a comment on the Pasta Project Facebook page.

 Your feedback means a lot to me!